youngchingjui/chat-challenge/README.md

 ## Streaming, service differences, and a buggy third-party service

 The services can be (intentionally for the challenge) slow at processing.
-To give users faster results, responses are streamed for two of the services.
-It is important to start giving them that data as soon as possible, but only print complete chunks/paragraphs.
+Two of the services (product_info_bot.py and cheap_gpt.py) stream their responses, while real_agent.py returns its response all at once.
+For the streaming services:

+- Responses come in chunks
+- Each chunk may contain partial <p> tags
+- The program should only display complete paragraphs (text between <p> tags)
+- Display each complete paragraph as soon as it's received

 ## Some technical details to help